Key Differences Between Lok Sabha and Rajya Sabha: India

 • The Rajya Sabha, while not the primary chamber for lawmaking, acts as a revising chamber.
 It reviews, debates, and suggests amendments to the bills passed by the Lok Sabha.

-• The Rajya Sabha ensures that laws are carefully scrutinized from a variety of perspectives, especially from those related to state interests and specialist knowledge.
-For example, members of Rajya Sabha are often experts in fields like science, economics, arts, and law, making their input invaluable in shaping quality legislation.
+• The Rajya Sabha ensures that laws are carefully scrutinized from a variety of perspectives, especially those related to state interests and specialist knowledge.
+For example, members of the Rajya Sabha are often experts in fields like science, economics, arts, and law, making their input invaluable in shaping quality legislation, and the Difference between Lok Sabha and Rajya Sabha.

 • Rajya Sabha cannot veto money bills, but it can delay non-money bills for a maximum of six months and suggest improvements to them.